 2019 Best Online Colleges for Law Degrees

-Use our best online colleges list to explore opportunities for an online law degree at high-quality schools, which were ranked based on tuition costs and alumni salaries provided by PayScale.
+Use our best online colleges list to explore affordable opportunities for an online law degree at high-quality schools, such as University of Maryland University College, Peirce College, and University of Central Florida.
 We also provide a comprehensive list of 14 law-related online programs at 14 colleges.
 These online programs are available at the associate, bachelor’s, master’s, doctoral, and certificate levels in a variety of law-oriented disciplines, including legal office administration, legal studies, and paralegal studies.